Coming Up with Character Names and Why They Matter

 Brainstorm the Heck Out of Your Character

-If that doesn’t do it, don't shy away from diving into baby naming websites, historical records, or even foreign dictionaries.
-Mix and match pieces of the real world with parts of your fictional one to craft something unique yet understandable.
+If that doesn't do it, don't shy away from diving into baby naming websites, borrowing from history, or even exploring foreign dictionaries.
+Mix and match pieces of the real world with parts of your fictional one to find combinations that are unique yet understandable.

 Use a Character Name Generator

-I’m not above including this potential cop-out of an answer.
-Especially with the advent of more accessible (and coherent) artificial intelligence, using technology to come up with random names is better than ever.
+I'm not above including this potential cop-out of an answer.
+Especially with the advent of more accessible (and coherent) artificial intelligence, using technology to generate random names is better than ever.
 Or at least more feasible.

-Realistically, most of what these generators output is okay.
-At worst, it’s a mishmash of overdone or confusing words.
+Realistically, most of what these tools output is okay.
+At worst, it's a mishmash of overdone or confusing words.

 But you can use random name generators as a starting point.
 Let them act as a source of inspiration and shape them into something more suitable for your genre.